5 Tragic Chinese Emperors Who Ended Their Reigns as Captives

 A Tragic Sovereign?

 Li Yu is commonly referred to as Li Houzhu and is immortalised in a Cantonese opera work of the same name.
 Within the opera, he is portrayed as a well-meaning and suffering sovereign.
 In turn, this portrayal has, over the years, generated much sympathy for him among Cantonese opera fans.

 4. Zhao Ji (赵佶), Eighth Emperor of Northern Song, AD 1082–1135

 In the face of disaster, Zhao Ji did the ridiculous.
 He abdicated and passed the throne to his eldest son, Zhao Huan, an act that neither saved his empire nor himself.
 Instead, when Song Capital Bianjing fell the next year, both Zhao Ji and his son were taken captive.
-The two emperors then spent the rest of their lives as prisoners of the Jurchens.
+The two tragic Chinese emperors then spent the rest of their lives as prisoners of the Jurchens.
 Zhao Ji himself died eight years later.
 Before his death, he suffered multiple humiliations at the hands of the Jurchens.
-These include a demotion to the status of a commoner, being forced to honour Jurchen ancestors, and being conferred the derogatory title of Besotted Duke.
+These include a demotion to the status of a commoner, being forced to honor Jurchen ancestors, and being conferred the derogatory title of Besotted Duke.

 5. Zhao Huan (赵桓), Ninth Emperor of Northern Song, AD 1100–1161

 Whenever a reign ends with captivity in Chinese history, the emperor would be assumed to be inept.
 In other words, deserving of his fate.
 Personally, I would say this was not the case for Zhao Huan, otherwise known as Emperor Qinzong of Northern Song.
 His father, Zhao Ji (see above) forced the throne on him when he was 26 years old.
 By then, the Jurchens had invaded, and by most accounts, were plain unstoppable.
 If anything, young Zhao Huan’s only mistake was focusing on negotiations rather than putting up a strong resistance.
 In AD 1127, his capital was overrun and Zhao Huan taken captive together with his father.
 He would spend the rest of his life broken and humiliated, a captive of the Jurchens, till his death in AD 1161.